 Better: Teachers should use technology when they are teaching their classes.

-This statement does not use gender-specific pronouns, but acknowledges a teacher can be male or female.
-Note that this sentence avoids bias by changing the singular "teacher" to be plural and uses plural pronouns; however, you could also include the singular "he or she" to avoid bias.
+This statement does not use gender-specific pronouns, but acknowledges a teacher can be male, female, or another gender.
+Note that this sentence avoids bias by changing the singular "teacher" to be plural and uses plural pronouns.

 Biased: Family is very important to the Hispanic population in my town.